gauravsbagul/video-list/README.md

   5: npm run android <br/>
   6: Insert valid email address <br/>
   7: Any password will work <br/>
-  8: Hit login and know the drill 😎 <br/>
+  8: Hit login and you know the drill 😎 <br/>